cjdev/react-router-hooks-test-driven/README.md

 - [ ] The readme explains to run it
 - [ ] It meets all the requirements
 - [ ] It is testable
   - the dependencies are properly inverted
   - not using lifecycle methods
+- [ ] Async calls are working reliably
+  - For example, when I add a profile or task, it immediately shows up without a refresh, every time

 ## Requirements
 - [ ] Profiles